jeffqchen/DC2VGA/README.md

 <img src="./Pics/plugprep_01.jpg" width="400px" />
 <img src="./Pics/plugprep_02.jpg" width="400px" />

 The original Dreamcast video plug has a cross bar to prevent the pins from falling out.
-You need to extract it with a sider cutter or dental pick like shown in the picture.
+You need to extract it with a side cutter or dental pick like shown in the picture.

 *IF* a pin falls out during the process, simply carefully push it back into its original place.